-20. The false story fabricated by the individual officer defendants included their false claim that they saw plaintiff selling drugs, saw him holding drugs, and chased him before apprehending him and finding drugs on his person.
+20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff selling drugs before they approached him and their false claim that plaintiff had a bag containing drugs in his possession when they arrested him.